 IN THE SUBURBS

 In the suburbs, most communities find that the optimum parking ratio is between 1.25:1 and 1.5:1.
-A ratio of 1.25:1 essentially means that for every apartment, there is about 1.25 parking spots.
+A ratio of 1.25:1 essentially means that for every apartment, there are about 1.25 parking spots.
 It’s not that there are actually .25 parking spots ‘floating around’ somewhere.
 This is just the average.
 For example, a parking ratio of 1.25:1, would mean that a 100-unit apartment building would have 125 parking spots.
 Some residents may have one car, some two cars and some won’t have any cars.

-These higher parking ratios are needed as most suburban individuals and families commute longer distances, and thus they depend on their automobiles to travel to entertainment, school and children’s after school activities far more than urban families.
+These higher parking ratios are needed as most suburban individuals and families commute longer distances, and thus they depend on their automobiles to travel to entertainment, school, and children’s after-school activities far more than urban families.